 There is no reason as to why you cannot continue feeding your baby when they begin to grow their milk teeth.
 It is a common misconception that when a baby has teeth and starts biting, the time for nursing is over, and it is time to start weaning.
 But that’s not necessarily correct.
 If your baby is latched on properly, and the positioning is correct while being breastfed, then you should not feel any pain, even if they have a mouthful of the pearly whites.
 A breastfeeding baby biting with gums can just as painful as a baby biting with their teeth.

 Biting is something that most babies try to explore especially when they are teething.
 It can be stopped with a little bit of persistence on your part.
-Not all babies react in the same manner to a situation, and you may need to try our various ways to discourage him/her before you find one which works.
-All that is required to stop your baby from biting you while breastfeeding is the three “P’s”; Patience, perseverance and persistence.
+Not all babies react in the same manner to a situation, and you may need to try out various ways to discourage him/her before you find one which works.
+All that is required to stop your baby from biting you while breastfeeding is the three “P’s”; Patience, Perseverance and Persistence.

 How to stop the baby from biting the nipple is a common question asked by many mothers.
 It is something which comes naturally to babies, especially when they are teething.
 However, mothers can try and prevent it by taking several measures.

-- The baby often bits when he/she has finished nursing session when your baby may be tired and bored of sucking.
-So, watch out for indications of disinterest and take stop nursing before the biting begins.
+- The baby often bites when he/she has finished nursing session or when they may be tired and bored of suckling.
+So, watch out for indications of disinterest and stop nursing before the biting begins.

 - Mothers should learn to position their baby the right way.
-Incorrect positioning of the baby while breastfeeding could irritate them, which in turn could lead the baby to biting the mother’s breast.
+Incorrect positioning of the baby while breastfeeding could irritate them, which in turn could lead the baby to bite the mother’s breast.